Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 the ordering given in the {ref}`-solver` option for prioritizing solvers using the `-smt_overrideSolvers` option.

-% TODO reference options, once they have been documented
-% also, make this subsection a bit more concrete perhaps? not sure how, yet
+% TODO make this subsection a bit more concrete.. not sure how, yet

 ```sh
 certoraRun ... --prover_args '-solvers [yices, cvc5] -smt_overrideSolvers true'